Dental Hygiene Admission

 - GPA of required science courses

 - If an applicant has no prior experience working in the dental field, 8 hours of observation in a dental office must be completed before application is submitted.
 Documentation MUST be provided.
-Please use the template located in admission packet.
+Please use the template located on page 16.
 Template must be copied on provider letterhead to be accepted.

 - Applicants will be notified of acceptance or denial during the month of June for Fall admission.